Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Derivations and Supplemental Results of Superconducting Mean-Field Analysis

 Next, we examine the nematic SC orders (with mixed $p_x$-$d_{xy}$ or $p_y$-$d_{x^2-y^2}$-wave symmetry) as shown in Fig.~\ref{fig:energy_gain_supp}(a).
 These nematic SC states have energies considerably higher than the chiral ones under small displacement field.
 It is expected that some moderate $C_3$ breaking terms (e.g. strain) may favor such nematic SC over chiral ones.
 And it should be also noted that these two nematic SC states are nearly (but not exactly) degenerate in energy.

-Returning to the non-nematic cases for NNN pairings, one can see that at small $\mathcal{V}_z$ (as discussed in the main text) or large enough $\mathcal{V}_z$ regime, the chiral mixed $p_x\pm ip_y$ - $d_{xy}\mp id_{x^2-y^2}$-wave symmetry is the most dominant, while at intermediate $\mathcal{V}_z$, the mixed $s$-$f$-wave symmetry becomes the strongest one.
+Returning to the non-nematic cases for NNN pairings, one can see that at small $\mathcal{V}_z$ (as discussed in the main text) or large enough $\mathcal{V}_z$ regime (where the energies of different pairing symmetries are close), the chiral mixed $p_x\pm ip_y$ - $d_{xy}\mp id_{x^2-y^2}$-wave symmetry is the most dominant, while at intermediate $\mathcal{V}_z$, the mixed $s$-$f$-wave symmetry becomes the strongest one.
 To understand this, we plot the magnitude of the momentum space form factor for NNN pairings with different partial wave components in Fig.~\ref{fig:form}.
-As shown in Fig.~\ref{fig:form}, the $s$-wave component has local maximum at $\gamma$ and $\kappa_\pm$ points of Brillouin zone(BZ) while having ring-shaped minimum in between; the $p_x\pm ip_y$-wave component is large except at $\gamma$ points and the BZ boundary; the $d_{xy}\pm id_{x^2-y^2}$-wave component has maximum at $m$ points while having minimum at $\gamma$ and $\kappa_\pm$ points; and the $f$ wave component has maximum at $\kappa_\pm$ points but having minimum nodal line along $\gamma$-$m$ directions.
+As shown in Fig.~\ref{fig:form}, the $s$-wave component has local maximum at $\gamma$ and $\kappa_\pm$ points of Brillouin zone (BZ) while having ring-shaped minimum in between; the $p_x\pm ip_y$-wave component is large except at $\gamma$ points and the BZ boundary; the $d_{xy}\pm id_{x^2-y^2}$-wave component has maximum at $m$ points while having minimum at $\gamma$ and $\kappa_\pm$ points; and the $f$ wave component has maximum at $\kappa_\pm$ points but having minimum nodal line along $\gamma$-$m$ directions.

 The energetic of these different SCs can then be understood by combining the Fermi surface structures shown in Fig.~\ref{fig:fermisurface} in the main text with the form factors shown in Fig.~\ref{fig:form}.
 At small displacement field $\mathcal{V}_z$, the Fermi surface is hexagonal shape around the $\gamma$ point in the BZ, where the chiral $p_x\pm ip_y$ and $d_{xy}\pm id_{x^2-y^2}$ components are the largest and fully gaps the Fermi surface.
 When increasing $\mathcal{V}_z$, Fig.~\ref{fig:fermisurface}(b) in the main text indicates that B sublattice has dominant DOS, which should be our primary focus.
 And Fig.~\ref{fig:fermisurface}(a) in the main text clearly illustrates that the B pockets are move towards $\kappa_\pm$ points in the BZ as the displacement field $\mathcal{V}_z$ is increasing, where the $s$ and $f$-wave components are larger in magnitude and become better in energy.
 However, as $\mathcal{V}_z$ increases further, the B sublattice Fermi pockets at $\kappa_\pm$ points disappear, leaving the remaining Fermi surface mainly on A sublattice, which is again located at the region where $p_x\pm ip_y$ and $d_{xy}\pm id_{x^2-y^2}$ components are dominant.
 The above analysis suggests that the combined use of the structure of Fermi surfaces and momentum space pairing form factors provides a clear explanation of the mean-field behaviors of the SC phases.